 Is this the future of the best desktop computers?

 Through compact easy-to-setup options like the AVADirect Avant Nano Cube gaming PC, which offer all-in-one solutions that just about anyone with an internet connection can customize to their exact specifications and get shipped to their house (pre-assembled) in a matter of days.
+Speaking of compact, check out our Apple Mac Mini vs Samsung Chromebook (comparison).
 Or, you can get individual parts, like the best computer cases, from separate buyers.

 Price: $1,000 at AVADirect